Quirktree/info314-website/docs/assignments/Lab 3 Report.md

-3. **Where did the two IP addresses bring you to?**
+3. **What did you observe when you browsed to the IP addresses directly?**

-4. **What do these addresses represent and why type of record are they?**
+4. **Aside from A records containing IP addresses, did you discover any other DNS records from your query?
+List at least 3 other record types that DNS manages.**

-5. **What are the main types of records a nameserver holds on to?**
+5. **Look closely at the output of the dig command.
+How can you be sure that the query completed successfully?
+Identify the IP address of the server used to handle your query.**

 ## Part III - Dev Tools

-6. **From a quick glance what is the most common file type that you see is requested?**
+6. **From a quick glance what is the most common file type requested?**

 7. **Approximately how many domains do you see in that list that don't matchup with the website domain you initially visited?**